 When my second baby came into the world and latched permanently to my breast, I figured my oldest would have questions.
 But her being only 2 years and a month, she didn’t have questions—more like jealousy.
 It’s not like she could remember her own breastfeeding days so it wasn’t that.
 She just realized how many times it looked like mommy was cuddling the baby and not her (completely forgetting how she would spend almost every other second on my lap when the baby wasn’t eating).
 And when she found out the baby was getting milk all the time?
 Whoa tantrum.
 Milk is her favorite drink!

-Read books about breastfeeding to your child: You should be reading to your kid(s) every day anyways, so why not throw in a book specifically about nursing while you’re at it?
+Read books about breastfeeding to your child: How to explain breastfeeding to a 3 year old?
+You should be reading to your kid(s) every day anyways, so why not throw in a book specifically about nursing while you’re at it?
 Especially as the months get closer to you having the baby (and the months following the delivery), repetitive readings of a children’s book about breastfeeding can really help your little one understand better what exactly you will be doing to feed baby brother or sister.
 Even if your first child is much older, it’s still a good idea to do this.
 It takes any awkwardness out of the situation, which is important because it seems that society wants to make breastfeeding a taboo subject and it shouldn’t be.
 Some suggestions for books are: Mama’s Milk by Michael Elsohn Ross, Mommy Breastfeeds my Baby Brother by Mark Repkin, and The Wonders of Mother’s Milk by Mishawn Purnell-O’Neal (which is a good one for older kids).

 Involve your oldest as much as you can: You’ll be feeding your newborn multiple times a day and your oldest might get jealous of all that special “cuddle” time his baby sister is getting.
 So while you nurse the baby, try to focus your attention on the oldest so he doesn’t feel left out.
 Sing songs with him, ask him to get you a burp rag or a snack, read him a book—anything that shows him you may be latched to the baby, but you’re attentive to him and want to keep playing, too.